ESC

 Supreme Court (consists of the chief justice and at least 3 judges in quorum sessions)

-judges appointed by the president of Namibia upon the recommendation of the Judicial Service Commission; judges serve until age 65, but terms can be extended by the president until age 70
+judges appointed by the president of Namibia on the recommendation of the Judicial Service Commission; judges serve until age 65, but terms can be extended by the president until age 70

 High Court; Electoral Court, Labor Court; regional and district magistrates' courts; community courts